5 Reasons Why You Should Take That Solo Trip

 Travelling is not only embarking on an outward journey; it also takes you on an inward journey, where you grow and gain insights about yourself while traversing through cities, encountering people, cultures, and languages.

-If you’re thinking about taking that leap, I’m here to share with you the top 5 reasons why you should go for it:
+If you’re thinking travelling solo, I’m here to share with you the top 5 reasons why you should go for it:

 Because You Can.

 Solo travel may sound exciting, but after booking a flight ticket for one, reality descends and it can be strangely unnerving.
 As a female, I worry about safety; as an easily distracted person, I worry about losing my valuables; and as an introvert, I wonder if I’ll be able to entertain myself over a long period of time.

 But most of my anxieties have been unfounded, and not only was I able to survive independently, I found myself enjoying my own company.
 So will you.